Arum thinks Mayweather will eventually fight Pacquiao in Asia

-Arum said this as quoted by The Globe and Mail about a potential Pacquiao-Mayweather fight in the future: “Never say never.
+Arum said this about a potential Pacquiao-Mayweather fight in the future: “Never say never.
 I think when Floyd realizes the economic benefits of doing a fight in Asia, maybe at the new Singapore stadium … maybe that will open up a dialogue for a Pacquiao-Mayweather fight in Asia.”

 The only way that Mayweather would say yes to a fight against Pacquiao in Asia is if the pay per view money from Chinese audiences is huge.
 Pacquiao’s November 23rd fight against Brandon Rios in Macao, China will be a good test to how much money can be made from the Chinese fan base on PPV.